- Learning to build three-dimensional forms

 - I want my dinosaur to be pink with green spots.

 - Such a long tail might break easily.
-Let’s make it stronger by twisting it back onto itself.
+Let’s support it by twisting it back onto itself.

 - When clay pieces are very thick, I put an air hole in the bottom to keep it from breaking in the kiln.
 The hole will not show when your dinosaur is standing up.